Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Evaluation

 Crossover-SGD is more robust when the number of nodes is increased.
 However, it is apparent that the validation accuracy of the gossip methods also decreases.
-We assume that this perceptible decrease in the validation accuracy originates from the delayed propagation of the weight parameters of the gossip methods.
+We assume that this perceptible decrease in the validation accuracy originates from the delayed propagation of the model parameters by the gossip methods.
 To alleviate this problem, we applied hierarchical grouping to Crossover-SGD.
-In Figure ~\ref{nodes}, hierarchical Crossover-SGD shows similar validation accuracy as AllReduce-SGD because only a limited number of workers are involved in the communication of Crossover-SGD.
-Furthermore, Crossover-SGD with hierarchical grouping is more robust to the condition of large mini-batch problems, and it is verified from our evaluation results of Crossover-SGD shown in Section 4.2.
-Thus, Crossover-SGD with hierarchical grouping is a better alternative method to AllReduce-SGD in both general conditions and the large mini-batch problem conditions.
+The right graph of Figure~\ref{nodes} shows the comparison between hierarchical Crossover-SGD with other comparing groups.
+In this graph, we verified that our hierarchical Crossover-SGD has similar validation accuracy to Crossover-SGD if the number of groups is equal to the number of processes in Crossover-SGD.
+In detail, Hierarchical Crossover-SGD with 16 groups (i.e., the blue line in the right graph of Figure~\ref{nodes}) shows similar accuracy with Crossover-SGD with 16 processes, and this tendency is maintained in other Hierarchical Crossover-SGD cases as well.
+In the case of 64 processes, there is a sudden drop in validation accuracy in both Crossover-SGD and SGP.
+This phenomenon can be easily found in related works \cite{assran2019stochastic,lian2017can,kong2021consensus,koloskova2019decentralized,hegedHus2021decentralized}.
+However, it should be noted that the performance enhancement is distinctive in comparison to SGP and our proposed Crossover-SGD as we increase the number of processes that participate in the model training.

 Figure~\ref{time} shows the comparison of time efficiency among the evaluated methods.
 In this evaluation, the optimal line shows the optimal time efficiency cases when the number of nodes is increased.
-As can be seen in this figure, the two gossip-based methods, Crossover-SGD and SGP, show approximately 40\% higher time efficiency than AllReduce.
-The two gossip methods show higher scalability than the Allreduce method owing to the low network overhead of the gossip-based method.
-However, Crossover-SGD has approximately 3–4\% lower scalability than SGP.
-This decrease is due to the additional computation overhead for creating a load-balancing random network topology.
-As a result, Crossover-SGD shows linear scalability to the number of worker nodes.
-However, we have not yet evaluated hierarchical Crossover-SGD in terms of time efficiency.
-We expect that the time efficiency of hierarchical Crossover-SGD is higher than AllReduce-SGD because each group only needs to be synchronized with a relatively smaller number of workers than the number of entire workers, where AllReduce-SGD requires all workers to be synchronized.
+As can be seen in this figure, the two gossip-based methods, Crossover-SGD and SGP, show approximately 12-14\% higher time efficiency than AllReduce.
+The two gossip methods show higher scalability than the AllReduce method owing to the low network overhead of the gossip-based method.
+However, Crossover-SGD has approximately 1-2\% lower scalability than SGP.
+This decrease is due to the different computation overhead to select segment-wise peer.
+As a result, Crossover-SGD and SGP shows linear scalability to the number of worker nodes.